ryokubaka/SteppingStones/OFFLINE_SETUP.md

 - **momentjs.html**: Updated to use local moment.js instead of CDN and added missing `{% load static %}` tag
 - **datatables-pdfexport.html**: Updated to use local pdfmake instead of CDN
 - **datatables-common.html**: Updated to use local datetime-moment plugin instead of CDN
+- **datatables-basic.html**: Updated to use local DataTables instead of CDN
+- **event_form.html**: Updated to use local HTMX, Crypto-JS, and Select2 theme
+- **event_form_limited.html**: Updated to use local Select2 theme
+- **event_bulk_edit.html**: Updated to use local Select2 theme
+- **bloodhoundserver_outree.html**: Updated to use local JS Tree
+- **bloodhoundserver_node.html**: Updated to use local Bootstrap
+- **beacon_timeline.html**: Updated to use local Timelines Chart
+- **turndown-tables.html**: Updated to use local Turndown libraries
+- **highlightjs.html**: Updated to use local Highlight.js
+- **highlightjs-properties.html**: Updated to use local Highlight.js properties language
+- **clipboardjs.html**: Updated to use local Clipboard.js
 - Removed all Google Fonts preconnect links and CDN references
+- Disabled IP detection API call for offline mode

 ### 3. Content Security Policy (CSP) Updates
-- Added back `cdnjs.cloudflare.com` to script and style sources for remaining external dependencies
+- Removed all external CDN references from CSP directives
 - Added `CSP_SCRIPT_SRC_ATTR = ("'unsafe-inline'",)` to allow inline event handlers
 - Updated `CSP_FONT_SRC = ("'self'", "data:")` to allow local fonts and data URIs
 - Added `CSP_WORKER_SRC = ("'self'",)` to allow service worker registration
-- Now allows `'self'` for font sources and service workers
+- Now allows only `'self'` for all sources - completely offline

 ### 4. Service Worker Implementation
 - **Location**: `static/scripts/service-worker.js`